Chapter 0: Intro - Yamaha USA

 Advertising image

-Tone generation in the EX-21 took the form of a hybrid system that combined the top octave and independent oscillator approaches.
+The EX-21 used a hybrid tone generation system, blending the top octave with independent oscillators.
 This system did not, however, fit inside the instrument itself and had to be housed in a separate, rack-like tone generator unit, connected by a special thick cable.
-The combined weight of the cast-metal body, which was prone to cracking, the tone generator unit, and tone cabinets was around 800 kg, meaning that the instrument could not easily be moved around.
-Nevertheless, a world tour of the EX-21 played by Koichi Oki and Yoshifumi Kirino got underway in May 1969 at a musical instrument show in Las Vegas.
-Audience members at each tour venue paid tribute to the instrument’s remarkable sound and expressive capabilities.
+The combined weight of the cast-metal body (which was prone to cracking), the tone generator unit, and tone cabinets was around 1,750 pounds.
+Needless to say, this was not an instrument that was easily moved.
+Nevertheless, a world tour of the EX-21 played by Koichi Oki and Yoshifumi Kirino commenced in May 1969 at a musical instrument show in Las Vegas.
+At each tour stop, audience members were floored by the instrument’s remarkable sound and expressive capabilities.

 EX-21

-The world-tour player Yoshifumi Kirino had an EX-21 set up in his home for around two weeks.
-During that time, with the instrument itself in one room and the tone generator rack connected by cable in another, whenever he pressed one of the instrument’s registration buttons used for switching sound presets, he could hear a loud mechanical clashing noise coming from the tone generator.
+The tour’s player, Yoshifumi Kirino, had an EX-21 set up in his home for around two weeks to experiment with sounds.
+With the instrument in one room and the tone generator rack connected by cable in another, every time he pressed a registration button to switch sound presets, a loud mechanical clashing noise came from the tone generator.
 This was apparently caused by the action of relay switches, suggesting that EX-21 tones were changed mechanically.
-In terms of visual styling, however, Kirino said that the instrument looked like something incredibly futuristic from outer space.
+In terms of visual styling, however, Kirino said that the instrument looked like something futuristic from outer space.

 EX-21